What is a contribution margin income statement?

 Variable costs

-These are not consistent and are directly related to the product’s manufacture or sales.
-A variable cost tends to increase as a company scales products and decreases with production.
+Variable costs are not consistent and are directly related to the product’s manufacture or sales.
+They tend to increase as a company scales products and decrease with production.

-You don’t need to spend this money to create the product, but it is still the cost of making a sale.
+You don’t need to spend this money to create the product, but it is still included in the cost of making a sale.

 To get the contribution margin, you subtract these costs from the product's revenue.